zunstraal/J-Co-Project/languageSpecification/getCollection.md

 ## Semantics
- * If the 1st `ID` token is present, it represents the name of the collection in the referenced database.
+ * If the 1st `ID` token is present, it represents the name of the collection to retrieve.
  * If the 2nd `ID` token is present after the `AT`(@) character, it represents the logical name of the database from which retrieve the collection.
 Otherwise the collection is retrieved from the Intermediate Results database.
  * If the `FROM WEB` alternattive is present, the following `APEX_VALUE` or `QUOTED_VALUE` represents the _URL_ string to retrieve the collection from the Internet.